WillemBarendKruger/JavaScript_Code/Background_Color_Changer/README.md

 //------------Instructions to run
-Run the index.html file in your browser
+Run the index.html file  and see changes in your browser